Quantum Walk Comb in a Fast Gain Laser: Abstract

 \section{Abstract}

 Synthetic lattices in photonics enable the exploration of light states in new dimensions, transcending phenomena common only to physical space.
-We propose and demonstrate a Quantum Walk Laser in synthetic frequency space formed by externally modulating a ring-shaped semiconductor laser with ultrafast recovery times.
-In this device, the initially ballistic quantum walk does not dissipate into low supermode states of the synthetic lattice; instead, thanks to the fast-gain nonlinearity of our quantum cascade laser active material, the state stabilizes in a broad frequency comb, unlocking the full potential of the lattice.
-This device produces a low-noise, nearly-flat broadband comb (reaching 100 cm\textsuperscript{-1} bandwidth), well predicted by our models.
-The proposed Quantum Walk Laser offers a promising platform to generate broadband, tunable and stable frequency combs.
+We propose and demonstrate a quantum walk comb in synthetic frequency space formed by externally modulating a ring-shaped semiconductor laser with ultrafast recovery times.
+The initially ballistic quantum walk does not dissipate into low supermode states of the synthetic lattice; instead, the state stabilizes in a broad frequency comb, unlocking the full potential of the synthetic frequency lattice.
+Ou device produces a low-noise, nearly-flat broadband comb (reaching 100 cm\textsuperscript{-1} bandwidth) and offers a promising platform to generate broadband, tunable and stable frequency combs.

 The random walk is a fundamental concept in mathematics and physics, describing a walker taking random steps in a discretised space.
 The spread of a classical random walker is characterised by a $\sqrt{N}$ standard deviation after N steps \cite{spitzer_principles_2013}; it can, however, be surpassed by its quantum counterpart, which permits the particle to behave as a wave and interfere with itself \cite{aharonov_quantum_1993}.
-In this quantum random walk, the standard deviation of the position scales linearly with the number of steps, enabling a so-called ballistic spread that facilitates the "quantum speed-up" of search algorithms based on quantum random walks \cite{shenvi_quantum_2003}.
-As coherent light mimics the interference of quantum particles while benefiting from the simpler preparation and manipulation of the light states, photonic lattices provide a natural platform to study quantum random walks \cite{schreiber_photons_2010,rai_transport_2008}.
-This line of research has produced novel phenomena, such as quantum-to-classical walk transitions \cite{schreiber_decoherence_2011,eichelkraut_mobility_2013}, quantum random walks of correlated photons \cite{peruzzo_quantum_2010,crespi_anderson_2013}, as well as the experimental study of boson interactions in photonic systems \cite{lahini_quantum_2012}.
+In this quantum walk, the standard deviation of the position scales linearly with the number of steps, enabling a so-called ballistic spread that facilitates the "quantum speed-up" of search algorithms based on quantum walks \cite{shenvi_quantum_2003}.
+As coherent light mimics the interference of quantum particles while benefiting from the simpler preparation and manipulation of the light states, photonic lattices provide a natural platform to study quantum walks \cite{schreiber_photons_2010,rai_transport_2008}.
+This line of research has produced novel phenomena, such as quantum-to-classical walk transitions \cite{eichelkraut_mobility_2013}, quantum walks of correlated photons \cite{peruzzo_quantum_2010}, as well as the experimental study of boson interactions in photonic systems \cite{lahini_quantum_2012}.